iamtanmay/image_pipelines/README.md

 # Rancher Pipeline Images

-This repository contains the Dockerfiles for the images that are used by the *Data Lake Kubernetes Platform* team for their automation pipelines and to build the images that are used by the GitHub Action runners provided in cooperation with the *Data Lake Open Source Platform* team.
+This repository contains the Dockerfiles for the images for automation pipelines and to build the images that are used by the GitHub Action runners

 ## Images